 System Requirements

-Kiwisonic is lightweight and runs on most Windows machines from the last decade.
+Kiwisonic is lightweight and runs on most Windows and Linux machines from the last decade.

 Operating System